Eliminating Moisture In Your Home

 Your fans should always vent to the outdoor air.
 The circulation brings fresh air into your home while getting rid of the unnecessary moist air from your living spaces.

-Opening your windows is the next best thing after having a proper ventilation system.
-It’s important to fix windows that aren’t operable anymore.
-Newer, energy-efficient windows have tiny openings called 'weep holes.'
-These holes allow water to drain and can be found on the lower bottom of the frame.
+Newer, energy-efficient windows are designed with tiny openings called 'weep holes.'
+These weep holes allow water to drain effectively and can be found on the lower bottom of the window frame, helping to maintain your windows’ longevity and performance.

 In A Nutshell: Eliminating Moisture In Your Home